parodave/Porfolio/README.md

 This project does not yet include automated tests, but you can add your preferred framework and run them with `npm test` once configured.

+## Admin Upload

+Authenticated users can access `/admin` to upload files directly to an S3 bucket.
+Set `VITE_ADMIN_TOKEN` in your environment and store the same value in `localStorage` under `admin_token` to enable access.